Matrix Analysis of Tracer Transport: Special properties

 \subsection{Volume conservation}

-In the solution of (\ref{deformation_matrix}) for instance, $A=\nabla \vec v$, while the velocity field, $\vec v$, is frequently non-divergent, that is $\nabla \cdot \vec v=0$ or $\mathrm{Tr}(A)=0$.
-It can be shown that if the trace of a matrix is zero, then the eigenvalues sum to zero.
-We provide a brief outline of the proof.
+In the solution of (\ref{deformation_matrix}) the evolution matrix is equal to the gradient of the velocity, $A=\nabla \vec v$, while the velocity field, $\vec v$, is frequently non-divergent, $\nabla \cdot \vec v=0$ or $\mathrm{Tr}(A)=0$.
+It can be shown that if the trace of a matrix is zero, then the eigenvalues sum to zero \citep{Anton1987}.
+Here we outline the proof.